 What’s the difference between Greek yogurt and regular yogurt?

 Both Greek yogurt and regular yogurt are cultured dairy products made from milk and are actually a lot more similar than you may think.

 Regular yogurt is made by fermenting milk with bacterial culture.
 Fresh milk is first pasteurized to eliminate bacteria and then lactic bacteria starters (cultures) are added to the milk to begin the fermentation process.
 Once the cultures have been added, the milk is kept at a specific temperature to help stimulate the bacteria activity, which converts the lactose (the sugars naturally found in milk) to lactic acid to thicken the milk and give yogurt its signature tangy taste.

-Traditionally made Greek yogurt is strained in cloth bags to create it’s thick and creamy texture, however, some modern productions use different methods to achieve the same result.
-Today, not all yogurt labelled “Greek yogurt” is made by the traditional process.
-Some of the more inexpensive and processed forms of Greek yogurt receive their thick texture through the addition of milk proteins, thickening agents or other dry ingredients, so it’s best to read the ingredients to ensure that you are buying traditional Greek yogurt, not the fake processed versions.
+Traditionally made Greek yogurt is strained in cloth bags to create a thick and creamy texture, however, some modern productions use different methods to achieve the same result.
+Today, not all yogurt labeled “Greek yogurt” is made by the traditional process.
+Some of the more inexpensive and processed forms of Greek yogurt receive their thick texture through the addition of milk proteins, thickening agents, or other dry ingredients, so it’s best to read the ingredients to ensure that you are buying traditional Greek yogurt, not the fake processed versions.